Darjeeling FTGFOP1 Happy Valley Organic Black Tea

 Adding to Cart Added to Cart

-The Happy Valley Tea Estate is the second oldest in Darjeeling and with tea bushes aged up to 150 years old.
+The Happy Valley tea garden is the second oldest in Darjeeling with tea bushes aged up to 150 years old.
+The anacronym FTGFOP1 stands for Finest Tippy Golden Orange Pekoe, grade 1.

 Black Tea